bml-research/data_analysis_bml/example_end_assignment/excel/exercise_description.md

 c.
 At what dates were these temperatures observed?
 Use formulas to get the answer.
 d.
 A tropical temperature is defined as a temperature of 30 °C or higher.
 How many tropical temperatures are in the dataset (at 1.5 m height)?
 e.
 There could be multiple tropical temperatures on the same day.
 How many tropical days are within the dataset (at 1.5 m height)?
 f.
-What was the lowest temperature in 1951?
+What was the average temperature in 1951?
 Use formulas to achieve this.

 ## Exercise 3
 Use the dataset from [Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations Download vaccinations.csv).